Skip to main content

 Pre-accept the Terms of Use and skip the interactive prompt.
 Equivalent to setting OKTO_PULSE_TERMS_ACCEPTED=1.
 Required in CI and containerized environments.
 Source: cli.py:537.

 Both port environment variables are set before the app module is imported, because okto_pulse.community.main reads them at import time to generate /config.js.
-If you change ports after init, re-run okto-pulse init --agents --mcp-port <new-port> to update .mcp.json.
+If you use a non-default MCP port, update the generated .mcp.json URL so it matches the port passed to okto-pulse serve --mcp-port.

 Exit codes: 0 on clean shutdown (Ctrl+C).
 Non-zero if either port is already in use.